-At the end of the Field Program, students will receive a certificate of participation stating the hours and activities of the course.
+At the end of the Program students will receive a certificate of participation stating the hours and activities of the course.

-The course is limited to 8 participants per session.
+The course is limited to 5 participants per session.
 Reservations are only effective when payment of the registration fee is received.
 If for any reason the course is cancelled, payment is returned according to the field school refund policy.

-Period(s) of Occupation: Greek Archaeology
+Period(s) of Occupation: Methodology in Archaeology

-Minimum Length of Stay for Volunteers: 20 days
+Minimum Length of Stay for Volunteers: 18 days

 Room and Board Arrangements